TechEnthusiastSam/playstation-data-analysis/README.md

 └── README.md                  # project overview and instructions
 ```

 This structure separates raw data, source code and results.
 You can also include a Jupyter notebook (`notebooks/analysis.ipynb`) to present the analysis interactively, and add GitHub Actions or pre‑commit hooks to lint code.
-Documenting your process in this way demonstrates the ability to plan, clean data and derive insights — all of which are valuable for entry‑level data analyst roles.
+Documenting your process in this way demonstrates the ability to plan, clean data and derive insights.